 - The Illinois Agricultural Experiment Station establishes its Dixon Springs substation and will become a major contributor to no-till research.

 - Dr. H.H.
 Bennett, the “father of soil conservation,” delivers a highly publicized testimony on soil conservation.
 With a dust storm traveling from the bare fields of the Great Plains all the way to Washington, D.C., Bennett stalls his testimony until the dust clouds darken the sky over the U.S. Capitol.
-The Senate unanimously passes legislation to create the Soil Conservation Service (SCS), a permanent agency under USDA, which he heads until retiring in 1951.
+The Senate unanimously passes legislation to create the Soil Conservation Service (SCS), a permanent agency under USDA, Bennett heads until retiring in 1951.

 - The National Soil Dynamics Lab is established at Auburn, Ala., as part of USDA’s Ag Research Service.
 Conceived by Mark Nichols and John Randolph, the full-size laboratory studies the relationship between tillage tools, traction equipment and soil types.